hendrikx-itc/minerva-book/source/trend_materialization.rst

 Trend Materialization
 =====================

+For pre-calculation of KPIs or aggregations, Minerva has support for trend materialization.
 PostgreSQL provides materialized views to populate tables based on a view.
 This is useful for calculations/transformations that are too slow to calculate each time the data is required.
 Unfortunately, PostgreSQL only supports materializing the whole table in one go.
 Because the tables for trend data are meant to be used for very large sets, Minerva has it's own materialization mechanism that incrementally materializes data based on what chunks are modified.

 The materialization mechanism supports 2 different types that each has it's own pros and cons: